aminsrg/ToDoMvpApp/README.md

 ## Using Swagger to Call Services

+This section explains how to interact with the ToDoMvpApp API using Swagger based on the OpenAPI definition.

 1. **Open Swagger UI**
    Navigate to `http://localhost:5000/swagger` in your browser after running the API.

 2. **Sign Up**
-   - Go to the `Auth → POST /signup` endpoint.
+   - Go to the `User → POST /api/User/signup` endpoint.
-   - Provide the required details (e.g., username, email, password).
+   - Provide the required JSON body:
+     ```json
+     {
+       "username": "your-username",
+       "password": "your-password"
+     }
+     ```
    - Submit the request to create a new user.
+   - Response will be `200 OK` if successful.

 3. **Login**
-   - Go to the `Auth → POST /login` endpoint.
+   - Go to the `User → POST /api/User/login` endpoint.
-   - Enter your registered credentials.
+   - Provide the JSON body with your credentials:
+     ```json
+     {
+       "username": "your-username",
+       "password": "your-password"
+     }
+     ```
    - Copy the `token` value from the response (JWT access token).

 4. **Authorize with JWT**